chiaraf10/InFE/README.md

 specific subject (such as age, sex .. ) will be mapped through a regression model to create a statistical shape model.

-So the project is divided in different speps such: S
+So the project is divided in different speps such:

 - Segmentation and Landmarking from 3D slicer
 - Morphing with pygem